Russian Twist Exercise

 Questions on form with the Russian Twist Exercise?
 Check out my You tube Video!

 1) To begin, sit with your knees bent and feet flat on the floor.
 Choose a med ball that is challenging, but still allows you to maintain a straight back throughout the exercise.
 Holding the med ball with both hands in front of chest.
 Keeping the spine long and the abdominals tight, lean back slightly and lift the feet a few inches off the floor.
 If that is too difficult, you can keep your feet/heels down touching the floor.

-2) IN a controlled manner, begin to rotate your torso from the left to the right bringing the medicine ball cross your waist as you do it.
+2) In a controlled manner, begin to rotate your torso from the left to the right bringing the medicine ball cross your waist as you do it.
 Be sure to keep your elbows tucked tightly at your sides and keep your chest lifted through the abdominal rotation.
 Head back to the middle to complete the twist.
-As you become more confident with this twist, you will be able to move more quickly and increase the amount of weight that you can use by choosing a heavier med ball.
+As you become more confident with this twist, you will be able to move more quickly.
+As well you can increase the amount of weight that you can use by choosing a heavier med ball.